 SAACKE economizers are based on standard components individually adapted for a specific case.
 They are suitable for essentially all standard fuel combustion systems.
 Because gas, light oil and heavy oil differ in sulfur content, however, the lower limits of flue gas cooling may vary.
 When combined with an additional flue gas temperature control system, the economizer provides especially sensitive control in this case, ensuring that the flue gas is always utilized to the maximum extent.

-If the flue gas temperature of a process firing system is especially high, economizers can only be used under certain conditions.
-In these cases air preheaters can be used: They remove valuable energy from flue gas which would otherwise go unused up the funnel, using it instead to preheat the combustion air of the firing system.
+If the flue gas temperature of a process combustion system is especially high, economizers can only be used under certain conditions.
+In these cases, air preheaters can be used.
+They remove valuable energy from flue gas which would otherwise go unused up the funnel, using it instead to preheat the combustion air of the combustion system.
 A preheater used in this position can save up to 10% on fuel and also lower the impact on the environment considerably.

 SAACKE air preheaters are individually adapted to specific tasks.
 They work mostly in cross-counterflow and are almost always designed as a tube bundle heat exchanger or plate heat exchangers.
 Rotary air preheaters are also used in large plants with high preheating temperatures.